-6.3 Underlying funds
+6.3 Underlying fund managers

-The Growth Fund and the Focused Growth Fund invest into third party underlying funds (via certain wholesale funds managed by us).
-The third party managers of these funds will charge additional management fees for investing the Scheme's money and may change the fees they charge from time to time.
-These fees, along with any performance fees charged by the underlying funds, will affect the value of these funds' investments, and will be reflected in the Growth Fund's and the Focused Growth Fund's unit price.
-A list of these underlying funds is available on the Generate website at generatekiwisaver.co.nz.
+We may use third party managers to manage assets for us either directly or through underlying funds.
+The underlying fund managers will charge additional management fees for investing the Scheme's money and may change the fees they charge from time to time.
+These fees, along with any performance fees charged by the underlying funds, will affect the value of these Funds' investments, and will be reflected in the relevant Fund's unit price.